apimatic/apimatic-cli/README.md

   $ apimatic portal:generate

 OPTIONS
-  -f, --force                overwrite if a portal exists in the destination --auth-key=auth-key        override current authentication state with an authentication key --destination=destination  [default: /home/runner/work/apimatic-cli/apimatic-cli/cli] path to the downloaded portal --folder=folder            path to the input directory containing API specifications and config files --zip                      download the generated portal as a .zip archive
+  --auth-key=auth-key        override current authentication state with an authentication key --destination=destination  [default: ./] directory to download the generated portal to --folder=folder            path to the input directory containing API specifications and config files --zip                      download the generated portal as a .zip archive